 - a.
-Seminole County has adopted an electronic warrant system (hereinafter E-warrant System) as the preferred method for submitting applications for search and arrest warrants.
-It is anticipated all the Seminole County law enforcement agencies and Judges will eventually be approved and trained on the E-warrant System.
+Brevard County has adopted an electronic warrant system (hereinafter E-warrant System) as the preferred method for submitting applications for search and arrest warrants.
+It is anticipated all the Brevard County law enforcement agencies and judges will eventually be approved and trained on the E-warrant System.
 The goal is for the majority of search and arrest warrants to be processed via the E-warrant System instead of paper submissions. - b.
-Law enforcement officers, who have received training and approval on the E warrant System, should use the E-warrant System. - c.
+Law enforcement officers, who have received training and approval on the E-warrant System, should use the E-warrant System. - c.
 Unless required by law, felony warrants are not required to be approved by the State Attorney's Office prior to submission, but it is recommended that law enforcement officers have the State review warrants prior to submission if possible. - d.
-A copy of the Seminole County Duty Judge roster will be provided, on a monthly basis, to the Seminole County Sheriff's Department COMM Center.
-Law enforcement officers should consult said roster to ascertain the name of the appropriate Judge to whom the warrant application should be directed. - e.
-If a Judge declines to execute a warrant based upon a finding of no probable cause, the warrant shall be presented to the same Judge if resubmitted after changes are made to the affidavit.
+A copy of the Spouse Abuse/Weekend Jail & Holiday Schedule will be provided, on a monthly basis to all Law Enforcement Agencies via email.
+Law enforcement officers should consult said schedule to ascertain the name of the appropriate judge to whom the warrant application should be directed.